2021 Minor League Cricket final

-The 2021 Minor League Cricket season final was a Twenty20 cricket match played on 3 October 2021, at Church Street Park, Morrisville between the New Jersey Stallions and the Silicon Valley Strikers to determine the winner of the 2021 Minor League Cricket season of Minor League Cricket.
+The 2021 Minor League Cricket final was a Twenty20 cricket match played on 3 October 2021, at Church Street Park, Morrisville between the New Jersey Stallions and the Silicon Valley Strikers to determine the winner of the 2021 Minor League Cricket season of Minor League Cricket.

 Road to the final

 During the group stage of the 2021 Minor League Cricket season (MiLC) each team played 14-16 matches, two against each of the other side of its group and its neighboring group (i.e. Southern and Eastern, Central and Western).
 All matches took place in one of 27 venues chosen to be played in that season.
 The format for the group stage was a round-robin.
 That meant all teams would face each other at least twice.
 The teams needed to qualify in the top 2 of their respective groups to qualify for the play-offs.
 The Stallions finished 1st in their group, and the Strikers finished 2nd.
 Both teams won at least 10 games during the group stage, but the Stallions lost 4 with one being washed out, and the Strikers lost 3, with one washed out.